A count allows you to tally ranked ballots you have collected in other

 - Method — The method used to count the votes.
 For more

-information about the available counting methods, see here.
+information about the available counting methods, see our methods documentation.
 Some methods have additional options that

 you can find below.